We participate in the American Medical College Application Services (AMCAS) of the Association of American Medical Colleges.

 You will have the opportunity to meet with the program director and administrators, members of the admissions committee, multidisciplinary training area directors, ISMMS faculty members, and current students.
 Formal interviews will be conducted by four or five faculty members from the Graduate School and the School of Medicine, as well as one advanced MD/PhD student.
 Interviewers will be selected based on the research interests you specified on your supplementary application.
 If invited to interview, you should be prepared to discuss past scientific and clinical experiences, your reasons for applying, and notable aspects of your application.

 What if I am not invited to interview?

 Applications that are not selected for interviews may be routed to the Medical School admissions department for consideration.
 In order to be considered for the MD program, you must send a request to the MD/PhD Director.
 MD admissions decisions are made independently from the MD/PhD review process.

-We evaluate all applications.
+We holistically evaluate all applications.
 As part of our decision making, we consider factors such as undergraduate performance, courses taken, MCAT scores, and recommendations from research mentors and other undergraduate faculty.
 We look for a commitment and serious exposure to research.
 Admission offers and waitlist decisions will be made beginning in December or January and will continue until we have filled the class.

 All admission offers include a guaranteed stipend for the entirety of the program, coverage of all medical school tuition, an excellent medical insurance package, and access to subsidized on-campus housing.
 An approximate admissions timetable will be discussed at the conclusion of your interviews.

+Accepted applicants will be invited to attend our MD/PhD Revisit, which is usually held in March or April.
+Accepted applicants will also be invited to attend the Medical School Revisit.
 These revisits are an opportunity for you to meet your future classmates as well as visit our research faculty, some of whom you may wish to work with the summer before you matriculate.